skagra/diy-cpu/docs/architecture/address-decoder.md

 | `0x4000...0x7FFF` | 1    |
 | `0x0000...0x3FFF` | 0    |

-The bank is selected based on the 2 most significant bits of the address.
+Bank selection is based on the 2 most significant bits of the address.

 # Inputs

 * `A` - Address.
+* `CS` - Chip select, set high to enable.

 # Outputs